nasa/oceandata-notebooks/book/notebooks/hackweek/modis_lombscargle_periodogram.md

 +++

-## False Alarm Probability
+## 4. False Alarm Probability

 +++

-A more useful metric for computing the uncertainty associated with the peak is the false alarm probablity (FAP)
+A more useful metric for computing the uncertainty associated with the peak is the false alarm probablity (FAP) - a metric of how likely a peak's height is due to coincidental alignment from noise instead of a true periodicity in the signal.

-Get the position of the period closest to the annual period.
+To find the FAP for the annual period, we get the position of the period closest to the annual period.

 ```{code-cell} ipython3
 i = np.argmin(np.abs(period - 1 * u.year))